 Concurrent sessions offer the opportunity to present on a topic or program and discuss its relevance and applicability to colleagues and /or students.
 The goal is to provide attendees with information and tools to improve their programs.
 Attendees expect high quality presentations that can apply to their own work and be used to increase their effectiveness.
 Each session will last 75 minutes and we ask presenters to reserve at least 10 to 15 minutes at the end of the session for audience questions.

-Expertise of the presenter(s) in the subject matter.
+• Expertise of the presenter(s) in the field.

 Proposals received after the deadline will not be considered.
 Notification of status will be e-mailed to the lead presenter by November 19, 2015.
 The conference registration fee is required of all presenters who attend the conference.
 For assistance or questions, contact Barbara Cockfield (813) 253-7153